Melaonn/Campus-DB/README.md

 1. Install **XAMPP** or **WAMP**.
 2. Open **phpMyAdmin** and create a new database.
-3. Import the `.sql` file from the provided backup.
+3. Import the `.sql` file from the provided backup.(not given create your own database in terminal using mysql)
-4. (Optional) Connect the database to a frontend or admin panel for easier access.
+4. Connect the database to a frontend or admin panel for easier access.

 ---